Everyone loves a good discount.

 Here’s the scary part:

-Car accidents are a leading cause of death among children in the US, according to the CDC.
+Car accidents hurt more children in the US than any other accident, according to the CDC.

 And accidents from previous owners can weaken the car seat and put your baby in danger.